ola22/Interpreter/README.md

 ## Build:
+Project is built with cabal.
+I've tested it on students and my computer.
+To build the project you just need to type 'make' in Aleksandra_Falkiewicz directory.
+Cabal will make dist-newstyle directory, where are all executable files.

 ## Running interpreter:
 Main interpreters file (Main.hs) is in directory interpreter.
+Interpreter is run using cabal new-exec command.
+You can run it from Aleksandra_Falkiewicz directory.
-Interpreter can be run in two ways:
+It can be run in two ways:
-* from file: ./Main <file_name>
+* from file: cabal new-exec interpreter <input_file_name>
-* from console: ./Main (EOF signal needs to be sent (eg. crl+d))
+* from console: cabal new-exec interpreter (EOF signal needs to be sent (eg. crl+d))

 ## Usage exaples
 In directories good/bad you can find positive/negative usage examples of code written in Olol.
-You can run them for example with ./Main ../good/<file_name>.
+You can run them for example with cabal new-exec interpreter ../good/<input_file_name>.
 The output returned by given program is in its comments, next to each expression.